ubclaunchpad/inertia/README.md

 <br>

-# :package: Getting Started
+# :package: Usage

 Check out our new [Inertia Usage Guide](https://inertia.ubclaunchpad.com) to get started with using Inertia for your project!

+## Why Use Inertia?

+If you:

+* want a simple utility to quickly build and deploy the latest iterations of your projects
+* are new to the concept of "deployment" and related tooling
+* are not deploying to production
+* are on a tight budget and need to switch between cloud providers as your free trials run out
+* want some lightweight team features for managing your deployment

+Inertia might be for you!

 <br><br>